Skip to content

 Hoverfly species named for the CSUN biologist who first described it

-Admin 9 November 2021 entomologyJim HogueSphecomyia hoguei
+Biosphere Editor 9 November, 2021 entomologyJim HogueSphecomyia hoguei

 A species of hoverfly has been named in honor of CSUN Biology lecturer and biological collections curator Dr. James N. Hogue.
 The hoverfly, Sphecomyia hoguei,…